In theory, carbon offsets facilitate low-cost emissions reductions. In practice, they’ve done anything but.

 In 2011, EU officials finally acted to eliminate this perverse incentive, announcing plans to stop accepting offset credit for HFC-23.
 The Chinese government responded by threatening to vent HFC-23 straight to the atmosphere.

-Similarly, in July 2015, the Stockholm Environmental Institute published a detailed analysis of offset projects to destroy HFC-23 and SF6 (sulfur hexaflouride) in Russia and the Ukraine.
-It concluded:
+Similarly, a detailed analysis of offset projects to destroy HFC-23 and SF6 (sulfur hexaflouride) in Russia and the Ukraine published in July 2015 by the Stockholm Environmental Institute concluded:

 Poor information creates vast opportunities for manipulation.

-While the HFC-23 sagas seem almost comical and are probably the most costly and egregious example of abuse of offsets, they illustrate a serious problem with practically all offsets — asymmetric information.
+While the HFC-23 sagas seem almost comical and are probably the most costly and egregious example of abuse of offsets, they illustrate a problem common to offsets — asymmetric information.
 Purveyors of offset projects know a good deal more about their “products” than do far-away “buyers.”
 And unlike the highly leveraged mortgages that were sliced and repackaged into intangible derivatives that helped crash global financial markets in 2008, offsets start out as intangibles.

 GAO and other analysts of carbon offset markets group these information deficiencies into three categories: Additionality, Measurement, and Verification.
 They also raise concerns about the permanence of sequestration projects like forests that can later be burned as fuel, relinquishing the climate benefits that were bought with offset credits.

-Additionality is the problem of answering a hypothetical question: what would have happened if offsets hadn’t funded this project?
+Additionality is the issue of what would have happened if offset payments hadn’t funded the project?
 GAO identified many projects that got a boost from offsets, but with no clear sense as to whether they would have been built anyway without the added incentive of offset credits.
 Asking “What is the baseline” is inherently counterfactual, and thus untestable and unanswerable.
 It’s been a challenge for the UN and EU ETS to even write rules about how to review projects (which vary widely in concept, location, quality and cost), while the offset “industry” and large purveyors of offsets, particularly China, have clamored for ever more streamlined UN approvals.

-Measurement is a complex accounting problem — how much CO2 was avoided by this project or process or by preserving this forest?
-GAO found that measurement is neither consistent nor transparent, even after a decade of effort by the UN.
+Measurement is the accounting problem of determining how much CO2 was avoided by this project or process or by preserving this forest.
+GAO found measurements of offset efficacy to be neither consistent nor transparent, even after a decade of effort by the UN.

-Verification concerns who is checking on the projects’ completion, operation and maintenance.
+Verification concerns the actors who check on offset projects’ completion, operation and maintenance.
 GAO reported that “Project developers and offset buyers may have few incentives to report information accurately or to investigate offset quality.”
-Everyone in the offset business – from project developers to offset sellers and buyers – wants offset values set as high as possible.
-GAO argues that strong, independent oversight is needed, but its report raises serious doubts about whether oversight can ever be sufficient, especially given its high administrative costs.
+Everyone in the offset business — from project developers to offset sellers and buyers — wants offset values set as high as possible.
+GAO argues that strong, independent oversight is needed, but its report raises serious doubts about whether oversight can ever be sufficient, especially given administrative costs.

 The 2011 GAO report confirmed critics’ fears that the global offset system places new hurdles in the path of energy-efficiency and other decarbonizing measures, in the form of perverse incentives under the CDM program: